 Historical Trends

-This graph is an excellent overview of how focused deterrence has had a tremendous impact on crime in High Point since we began using this in 1997.
+It is easy to get caught up in day to day statistics, which give one type of impression of safety in High Point.
+The graph below is a long range look at how focused deterrence has had a tremendous impact on crime in High Point since we began using this in 1997.
 While our population has increased 54%, our violent crime has decreased 72%.
 THIS is what is really going on with crime in our city.

 Guns Seized